whygameplays/GIS-SoSe-2021/README.md

-# GIS-SoSe-2021 - reupload of the whole repository because of an accident
+# GIS-SoSe-2021 - reupload of the whole repository
 ## Gestaltung Interaktiver Systeme - Sommersemester 2021 - MIB2
 This is the repository of whygameplays!
 This is practical training of HTML, CSS and JavaScript / Typescript!